THREExPENNYco/flixter-master/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Flixter is a tutorial marketplace built with Ruby on Rails.
+Users are able to view and upload tutorials.
+Additionally, users are able to charge for their videos.

+Flixter uses a suite of technologies to:
-* Ruby version
+  * Carrierwave/MiniMagik
+  * Amazon Web Services S3 Buckets

-* System dependencies
+  * Stripe API

-* Configuration
+  * jQuery

-* Database creation
+  * JavaScript

-* Database initialization
+  * Bootstrap

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+  * Devise

-* ...
+  * SImple Form